+44 (0)1865 618299

-BSc MB BCh MRCPsych PhD
+BSc MB BCh FRCPsych PhD

-Associate Professor and Consultant Psychiatrist
+Associate Professor and Honorary Consultant Psychiatrist

 - Head of OxBread Research Group

-My research focuses on defining the psychological, somatic and neural processes underpinning eating disorders and using this deeper understanding to develop new forms of treatment.The transdisciplinary work of my team 'OxBread' and wider collaborators allows us to think' outside the box' to develop novel treatment strategies.
+My translational research focuses on defining the neural, psychological and somatic processes underpinning eating disorders , and using this deeper understanding to derive and develop new forms of treatment.The transdisciplinary work of my team 'OxBread' and wider collaborators allows us to think' outside the box' to develop novel treatment strategies.

 In particular I investigate the most severe form of eating disorder, Anorexia Nervosa, because more effective forms of treatment are urgently needed: Anorexia Nervosa has the highest mortality of any psychiatric disorder , at huge costs to individual lives and health care services.
 Anorexia Nervosa often leads to chronic morbidity, and current treatment strategies are limited.
 It is thus essential to develop novel, more effective treatments based on an understanding of the key processes maintaining the illness.